 Sometimes parents struggle with improving their child’s fine motor skills.
 Creativity and art are fantastic for engaging child’s hands in meaningful and fun activities.
 I love to present to my preschooler different types of art mediums.
 Due to its texture clay can be a great challenge for little hands.

-This time we used colour modeling clay just because it is easier to mold for a young child and frankly the colours are very attractive.
-However, in future I am looking forward experimenting with natural clay.
+This time we used color modeling clay just because it is easier to mold for a young child and frankly the colors are very attractive.
+However, in the future, I am looking forward to experimenting with natural clay.
 It is wonderful for open-ended play projects, healthy, and a part of natural art learning.

 Clay play works very well for developing fine motor and sensory learning.
 My little chatterbox who normally goes 200 miles per hour was absolutely absorbed by it and focused the whole time.

 All my daughter’s flower vases got broken over the period of time so we decided to make a new one using

 – some decorations